California Financial Assistance Programs.

 In addition, find a listing of HUD approved foreclosure and housing counseling agencies.
 Click here for details on HUD in California.

 Debt Reduction and Credit Counseling

 A number of organizations, most of which are non-profit, can help California consumers get back on track with paying off debts and outstanding bills.
 Many debt reduction programs are offered at no cost.
-Read more California credit counseling.
+Read more California free credit counseling.

 Financial Assistance in a Crisis

 Resources can help families pay their rent, electric bills, and transportation costs, such as gas and automobile repairs.
 Many programs are administered by the Salvation Army in California.
 Read more on emergency assistance in California.